Vanguard Review 2024: Low-Cost Investing On The Path To FI

 Buying and Selling Fees & Costs

 Vanguard has built its company on the promise of low-cost investment options.
 Fees and investment costs can eat into your portfolio returns and lower your long-term earnings.
-This is why it’s among the most recommended in the FIRE community.
+This is why it’s one of the most recommended within the FIRE community.

 One tenet of Financial Independence is to buy and hold securities for a long period.
 This makes Vanguard’s pricing structure tailor-made for this type of investing.
 Here’s what to expect price-wise when investing with Vanguard: